Ugh - the mouthing phase! It seems to go on forever and get in the way of soooo many fun activities.

-As a child development nerd, I celebrate baby's grasping skills and midline hand use (using the hands in the center or the body) and body awareness and sensory exploration.
+As a child development nerd, I celebrate some important skills in the mouthing phase - like baby's grasping skills and midline hand use (using the hands in the center or the body) and body awareness and sensory exploration.

-But as parents attempting to keep our littles busy and happy, this phase can present a big challenge when it comes to handing over anything more interesting than a teether toy!
+But as a parent attempting to keep my littles busy and happy, this phase can present a big challenge when it comes to handing over anything more interesting than a teether toy!
 And, as much as I hate to say it - it's usually not a short phase.
 You should anticipate drool-soaked and chewed everything at least until 12-18 months!

 The good news is that with a simple change in strategy, you CAN let your little one safely explore all sorts of objects of ALL shapes and sizes (with close supervision, of course).
 I wouldn't dream of forking over a bowl of ice cubes to my baby but secured in a Ziploc bag taped to the floor, those ice cubes made for a (safe) Tummy Time arctic hit!